leejeo25/frbinom/README.md

 #> [51] 1.070436e-05
 ```

-The histogram of the fractional binomial random variables overlaid with
+The histogram of fractional binomial random variables overlaid with its
-its density.
+density.

 ``` r
 simu.<-rfrbinom(10000, 50, .6, .7, .2)